With summer winding down in Newark, now is a good time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s scummy, you can freshen it by draining diluted bleach through the tube to sanitize the line.
-Or you can get a new tube.
+If it’s moldy, you can sanitize it by draining thinned bleach through the tube to flush the line.
+Or you can replace the tube.

 Clean the drain port using a small, round paintbrush.
-Reconnect the drain tube and turn the power back on.
+Connect the drain tube and switch the power back on.